Summer Term Schedule

 |

 This course is offered as a fully online, asynchronous course.
 The first semester in a course sequence for all biology majors.
 The course will provide an introduction to biochemistry, cell biology, molecular biology, and animal physiology.
 Emphasis will be placed on quantitative learning and data analysis.
-Course is online and is completed asynchronously.
+For Summer offering: Course is online and is completed asynchronously.
 The lectures are recorded.
 There are weekly times for questions and discussions about the lecture material.
-This offering of 110 includes the introductory lab, and separate registration for the lab is not required for the summer.
-The lab is a required component for the course, and can be completely asynchronously. |
+This offering of 110 includes the introductory lab.
+The lab is a required component for the course, and will also be completely asynchronously.

 BIOL 198-1